apache/ignite-3/modules/schema/README.md

 # Schema module

-This module provides API and implementation for schema management components:
+This module provides implementation for schema management components:

 * Public API for schema definition and evolution
 * Schema manager component that implements necessary machinary to translate schema management commands to corresponding